-Facebook continues to be the number one social network when it comes to reach, with over 2 billion monthly active users.
+Facebook continues to be the number one social network when it comes to reach, with over 2.6 billion monthly active users, and with no sign of slowing down.
 If you’re looking to reach the masses with your messaging, then Facebook is the best place to do this, especially with its diversity of ages and demographics.

-Facebook Power Editor allows you to split test your ads to different custom audiences, locations and age segments, all within a single campaign.
+Facebook Ads Manager allows you to split test your ads to different custom audiences, locations, age segments and many more, all within a single campaign.
 Not only does this provide valuable data as to what creative works best, but you can also narrow this down to what creative works best for each of your target demographics.

 Lead ads on Facebook make it much simpler for potential customers to submit information to you, no matter what their device.
 Customers can request information about products or services, or even schedule appointments, through a lead ad form that appears natively in your feed.
 The most effective part of this tool is the fact that customers do not have to leave Facebook to submit the form.

-Immersive ad-sets like Facebook’s canvas ads mean that users can be instantly transported to an app-like brand experience.
+Immersive ad-sets like Facebook’s instant experience ads mean that users can be instantly transported to an app-like brand experience.
 The full-screen interactive concept allows brands to tell a story that delivers on engagement, whilst providing an opportunity to showcase content marketing pieces that may otherwise be lost on a website.

 Creating a Facebook pixel allows you to track actions users take after viewing your ads across multiple devices.
 Adding a Facebook Pixel to the pages on your site where conversions occur will let you see who converts on your website as a result of viewing your Facebook ads.

 In addition to its varied targeting options, Facebook is also one of the most cost-effective advertising channels.
-If you have a low budget, you can have your ad up and running from as little as $1 a day (depending on the objective of your ad), compared to platforms like LinkedIn and Instagram where advertising costs can average at $4-$5 per day.
+If you have a low budget, you can have your ad up and running from as little as £1 a day (depending on the objective of your ad), compared to platforms like LinkedIn where advertising costs can average at £5-£6 per day.

 Disadvantages of Facebook Advertising